 If you own a business with internet access there’s a strong chance that your employees are browsing YouTube videos at work.
 In this article, I’ll break down the key reasons why YouTube can be either productive or unproductive.
 I’ll also provide you with resources you can use to either block YouTube entirely or monitor employee internet use for excessive unproductive browsing.

 YouTube is an online video-sharing platform owned by Google.
-According to their press page, YouTube has over 2 billion users with over one billion hours of YouTube being watched daily.
+According to their press page, YouTube has over 2 billion monthly logged in users with over one billion hours of YouTube being watched daily.
 Their average audience is those between 18-34 years old and they have a global reach of over 100 countries and 80 languages.

 YouTube is used by major publications and independent creators alike to share video-based content that they’ve created.